PandoraMedia/hydra/hydra-android-gradle-plugin/README.md

 libraries (both Android and Java), each of which contains unit tests that need to be balanced.
 Make the following changes in your _root-level_ build.gradle:
 ```
+dependencies {
+    // If you are using Android Gradle Plug-in < 3.4, change the below versions to 1.7.+
+    classpath 'com.pandora.hydra:hydra-android-gradle-plugin:2.0.+'
+    classpath "com.pandora.hydra:hydra-gradle-plugin:2.0.+"
+}

 def hydraClosure = { someProject ->
     configure(someProject) {
         if (it.plugins.findPlugin('com.android.application') != null ||